danieltj27/localtime/README.md

 ## Features

-- Adds the user's local time based on their timezone setting to the topic, private message and profile pages of your forum.
+- Adds the user's local time based on their timezone setting to the view topic, view private message and profile pages of your forum.

 ## Install